FuelLabs/fuels-ts/apps/docs/src/guide/predicates/methods.md

 ### `getResourcesToSpend`

-This will return the resources that are spent when calling the predicate.
-This is useful when creating the predicate transaction to ensure that the wallet has sufficient funds to cover the transaction fees.
+This will return the resources owned by a predicate so that they can be added to a transaction request.

+This method is called under the hood when using `transfer` or `createTransfer`.

+You may want to use this method when using a predicate in an existing transaction request.

 <<< @/../../docs-snippets/src/guide/predicates/interacting-with-predicates.test.ts#interacting-with-predicates-1{ts:line-numbers}